OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

 ### General cryptography guidance

 - **Never, ever write your own cryptographic functions.**
+- Wherever possible, try and avoid writing any cryptographic code at all.
+Instead try and either use pre-existing secret management solutions or the secret management solution provided by your cloud provider.
+For more information, see the [OWASP Secrets Management Cheat Sheet](/Secrets_Management_Cheat_Sheet).
 - Make sure your application or protocol can easily support a future change of cryptographic algorithms.
 - Use your package manager wherever possible to keep all of your packages up to date.
 Watch the updates on your development setup, and plan updates to your applications accordingly.
 - Wherever possible, use a trusted and well known implementation library rather than using the libraries built into JCA/JCE as it is far too easy to make cryptographic errors with them.